haulian1/lottery/README.md

 # LOTTERY

+## Story

+Have you ever thought to yourself,\
+"what if I had my own lotto number generator?" well fear no more. \
+This project can help you achieve that.  \
+All you need is Python 3.10 or later (... and lots? of disk space ... see caveats)

+Instead of just using the random library, I wanted to try the secrets library that was [cryptographically secure](https://docs.python.org/3/library/secrets.html).\
+Do I need cryptographically secure randomness?
+No\
+Will I use it though?
+HECK YEAH!

 ## Usage
 1. Run the script in the terminal by doing `python3 gen_lotto_numbers.py ['MEGA' | 'POWER'] '<LastWinningLottoTicket>'`
    1. E.G. Given the winning ticket on 2024/11/29 of 3, 29, 34, 37, 38 + 17